 Red Merle Australian Shepherd

-Red merles also come in three variations.
+Red Merle Australian Shepherds also come in three variations.
 You can get a solid red, a tri-colored merle red, or a bi-colored merle red, although it’s a bit harder to tell them apart.

 These dogs are quite a sight to behold, with their silvery coats spotted in red.
 The copper highlights on the tri-colored merle are usually confined to the face and legs.

-Solid red merles and bi-red merles are almost impossible to differentiate as they have lots of white.
+Solid Red Merles and Bi-Red Merle Aussies are almost impossible to differentiate as they have lots of white.

 However, it’s arguable that the solid red merles have a more uniform look than the sporadic spotting on bi-red merles.